xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 First you need to deploy 2 Ubuntu 14.04LTS virtual machines.
 It's better to boot volume backed instances as they are permanent as opposed to ephemeral disks.
-You can do this in the web UI or with the nova client [FIXME LINK].
+You can do this in the `web UI <215912848>`_ or with the `nova client
-Once you have those instances up and running, you need to add a security group to the instance that runs the database so that it allows tcp on port 3306, the MySQL/MariaDB port.
+<215912778>`_.
+Once you have those instances up and running, you need to add
+a security group to the instance that runs the database so that it allows tcp on port 3306, the MySQL/MariaDB port.
+That can be done with the `web interface <215912838>`_ or the `nova command line client <216511637>`_ as well.

 Installing MariaDB
 ~~~~~~~~~~~~~~~~~~

-In order to install MariaDB on your database server, first ssh to the box with:
+In order to install MariaDB on your database server, first login to the server
+with:

 .. code::

-    ssh dhc-user@ip
+    ssh dhc-user@$IP

-changing the IP to your box's public IP address.
+changing the IP to your server's public IP address.
 Then run

 .. code::